Difference-in-Differences Methodology | Andrew Baker

 Callaway and Sant’Anna (2018) [hereinafter CS (2018)] also consider the identification and estimation of treatment effect parameters using DiD with multiple time periods, variation in treatment timing, and where the parallel trends assumption may only hold after conditioning on observables.
 They propose a two-step estimation strategy with a bootstrap procedure to conduct asymptotically valid inference which can adjust for autocorrelation and clustering.

-CS (2018) define the causal parameters of interest in a staggered DiD framework as functionals of the ATE for group \(g\) at time \(t\), where a group is defined by when units are first treated (e.g. all firms treated in 2006, 2009, etc.).
+CS (2018) define the causal parameters of interest in a staggered DiD framework as functionals of the ATE for group g at time t, where a group is defined by when units are first treated (e.g. all firms treated in 2006, 2009, etc.).
 These causal parameters are called “group-time average treatment effects”.
 This setting allows you to aggregate the treatment effects by either relative time (i.e. the event study approach) or by calendar time.

-To keep the same notation as in CS (2018), assume there are \(\mathcal{T}\) periods where \(t = 1, \ldots, \mathcal{T}\), with \(D_t\) a binary variable equal to 1 if an individual is treated and 0 otherwise.
-In addition, define \(G_g\) to be a binary variable that is equal to 1 when an individual is first treated in period \(g\), and \(C\) as a binary variable equal to 1 for never-treated units.
-For each unit, exactly one of \(G_g\) or \(C\) is equal to 1.
-Denote the generalized propensity score as \(p_g(X) = P(G_g = 1 | X, G_g + C = 1)\), which is the probability that an individual is treated conditional on having covariates \(X\) and conditional on being a member of a group \(g\) or a control group \(C\).
+To keep the same notation as in CS (2018), assume there are T periods where t=1,,T, with Dt a binary variable equal to 1 if an individual is treated and 0 otherwise.
+In addition, define Gg to be a binary variable that is equal to 1 when an individual is first treated in period g, and C as a binary variable equal to 1 for never-treated units.
+For each unit, exactly one of Gg or C is equal to 1.
+Denote the generalized propensity score as pg(X)=P(Gg=1|X,Gg+C=1), which is the probability that an individual is treated conditional on having covariates X and conditional on being a member of a group g or a control group C.

 CS (2018) frames its identification strategy within the potential outcomes framework.
-Let \(Y_t(1)\) and \(Y_t(0)\) be the potential outcomes at time \(t\) with and without treatment, respectively.
-The observed outcome in each period can thus be expressed as \(Y_t = D_t Y_t(1) + (1 - D_t)Y_t(0)\).
-The authors focus on the average treatment effect for individuals first treated in period \(g\) at time period \(t\), called the group-time average treatment effect, denoted by: \[ATT(g, t) = \mathbb{E}[Y_t(1) - Y_t(0) | G_g = 1]\] The assumptions in the CS (2018) framework are of random sampling, parallel trends conditional on covariates, irreversability of treatment (after a unit is treated it is treated for the remainder of the panel), and overlap (the propensity scores are greater than 0 and less than 1).
+Let Yt(1) and Yt(0) be the potential outcomes at time t with and without treatment, respectively.
+The observed outcome in each period can thus be expressed as Yt=DtYt(1)+(1Dt)Yt(0).
+The authors focus on the average treatment effect for individuals first treated in period g at time period t, called the group-time average treatment effect, denoted by: ATT(g,t)=E[Yt(1)Yt(0)|Gg=1] The assumptions in the CS (2018) framework are of random sampling, parallel trends conditional on covariates, irreversability of treatment (after a unit is treated it is treated for the remainder of the panel), and overlap (the propensity scores are greater than 0 and less than 1).

-Given the parameter of interet \(ATT(g, t)\), CS (2018) develop a non-parametric identification strategy for the group-time average treatment effect, which allows for treatment effect heterogeneity and does not make functional form assumptions about the evolution of potential outcomes.
-Under the assumptions above, the group-time average treatment effect is nonparametrically identified as: \[ATT(g, t) = \mathbb{E} \left[\left( \frac{G_g}{\mathbb{E}[G_g]} - \frac{\frac{p_g(X)C}{1 - p_g(X)}}{\mathbb{E}\left[\frac{p_g(X)C}{1 - p_g(X)} \right]} \right) \left(Y_t - T_{g - 1}\right)\right]\] This is just a simple weighted average of the “long difference” of the outcome variable, with the weights depending on the propensity score, which are normalized to one.
-The intuition is to take observations from the control group and group \(g\), omitting other groups, and then up-weight observations from the control group that have characteristics similar to those frequently found in group \(g\) and down-weight observations from the control group that are rarely in group \(g\).
+Given the parameter of interet ATT(g,t), CS (2018) develop a non-parametric identification strategy for the group-time average treatment effect, which allows for treatment effect heterogeneity and does not make functional form assumptions about the evolution of potential outcomes.
+Under the assumptions above, the group-time average treatment effect is nonparametrically identified as: ATT(g,t)=E[(GgE[Gg]pg(X)C1pg(X)E[pg(X)C1pg(X)])(YtTg1)] This is just a simple weighted average of the “long difference” of the outcome variable, with the weights depending on the propensity score, which are normalized to one.
+The intuition is to take observations from the control group and group g, omitting other groups, and then up-weight observations from the control group that have characteristics similar to those frequently found in group g and down-weight observations from the control group that are rarely in group g.
 This reweighting ensures that the covariates of the treatment and control group are balanced.
 The authors also explain in an appendix how to use their reweighting scheme where future-treated units can be used as controls.

-With \(ATT(g, t)\) in hand we can aggregate the group-time treatment effects into fewer intrepetable causal effect parameters, which makes interpretation easier, and also increases statistical power and reduces estimation uncertainty.
+With ATT(g,t) in hand we can aggregate the group-time treatment effects into fewer intrepetable causal effect parameters, which makes interpretation easier, and also increases statistical power and reduces estimation uncertainty.
 CS (2018) propose doing the following:

-1. Aggregating \(ATT(g, t)\) by timing-group, \(\tilde{\theta}_s(g) = \frac{1}{\mathcal{T} - g + 1} \sum_{t = 2}^{\mathcal{T}} 1 \{g \leq t\} ATT(g, t)\), and combining the group average treatment effect by the size of each group \(\theta_s = \sum_{g = 2}^{\mathcal{T}}\tilde{\theta}_s(g) P(G = g)\).
+1. Aggregating ATT(g,t) by timing-group, θ~s(g)=1Tg+1t=2T1{gt}ATT(g,t), and combining the group average treatment effect by the size of each group θs=g=2Tθ~s(g)P(G=g).

-2. Aggregating \(ATT(g, t)\) by the length of exposure to treatment (denoted \(e\)) to test whether there are dynamic treatment effects (i.e. the treatment effect is explicitly a function of the time since treatment).
-They consider \(\tilde{\theta}_D(e) = \sum_{g = 2}^{\mathcal{T}} \sum_{t = 2}^{\mathcal{T}} 1 \{t - g + 1 = e\} ATT(g, t)P(G = g | t - g + 1 = e)\).
-Here \(\tilde{\theta}_D(1)\) would be equal to the average (based on group size) treatment effect in one (\(e = 1\)) period.
+2. Aggregating ATT(g,t) by the length of exposure to treatment (denoted e) to test whether there are dynamic treatment effects (i.e. the treatment effect is explicitly a function of the time since treatment).
+They consider θ~D(e)=g=2Tt=2T1{tg+1=e}ATT(g,t)P(G=g|tg+1=e).
+Here θ~D(1) would be equal to the average (based on group size) treatment effect in one (e=1) period.
 This aggregation gives you a properly weighted event-study similar to pre-existing practice, which might be desirable for continuity.
-In addition, you could then average over all possible values of \(e\) to get \(\theta_D = \frac{1}{\mathcal{T} - 1} \sum_{e = 1}^{\mathcal{T} - 1} \tilde{\theta}_D(e).\)
+In addition, you could then average over all possible values of e to get θD=1T1e=1T1θ~D(e).

-3. Aggregating \(ATT(g, t)\) by calendar time involves computing an average treatment effect for all individuals that are treated in period \(t\) and then averaging across all periods.
-Here, \(\tilde{\theta}_C(t) = \sum_{g = 2}^{\mathcal{T}} 1 \{g \leq t\} ATT(g, t) P(G = g | g \leq t)\). \(\tilde{\theta}_C(t)\) can be interepreted as the average treatment effect in period \(t\) for all groups treated by period \(t\), and you can further aggregate to \(\theta_C = \frac{1}{\mathcal{T} - 1} \sum_{t = 2}^{\mathcal{T}} \tilde{\theta}_C(t)\), which would be the average treatment effect when calendar time matters.
-This final summary statistic naturally puts the most weight on groups that are treated in the earliest periods, because they enter more of the \(ATT(g, t)\) estimates.
+3. Aggregating ATT(g,t) by calendar time involves computing an average treatment effect for all individuals that are treated in period t and then averaging across all periods.
+Here, θ~C(t)=g=2T1{gt}ATT(g,t)P(G=g|gt). θ~C(t) can be interepreted as the average treatment effect in period t for all groups treated by period t, and you can further aggregate to θC=1T1t=2Tθ~C(t), which would be the average treatment effect when calendar time matters.
+This final summary statistic naturally puts the most weight on groups that are treated in the earliest periods, because they enter more of the ATT(g,t) estimates.

-4. Aggregating \(ATT(g, t)\) in the case where the timing of treatment matters, and where there are dynamic treatment effects (probably the most likely reality in real world scenarios).
-Here CS (2018) considers dynamic treatment effects only for \(e \leq e^{'}\) and for groups with at least \(e^{'}\) periods of post-treatment data, which removes the impact of selective treatment timing by keeping the same set of groups across all values of \(e\).
-There is a tradeoff here between the amount of groups you have in your final estimation sample (larger with smaller values of \(e^{'}\)) and the length of the exposure that you can estimate (smaller with smaller values of \(e^{'}\)).
-Let \(\delta_{gt}(e, e^{'}) = 1\{t - g + 1 = e \}1\{T - g + 1 \geq e^{'}\}1\{e \leq e^{'}\}\).
-Thus \(\delta_{gt}(e, e^{'})\) is equal to one in the period where group \(g\) has been treated for exactly \(e\) periods, if group \(g\) has at least \(e^{'}\) post-treatment periods available, and if the length of exposure \(e\) is less than the post-treatment period requirement \(e^{'}\).
-The average treatment effect for groups in \(\delta_{gt}(e, e^{'})\) is given by \(\tilde{\theta}_{SD}(e, e^{'}) = \sum_{g = 2}^{\mathcal{T}} \sum_{t = 2}^{\mathcal{T}} \delta_{gt}(e, e^{'}) ATT(g, t)P(G = g | \delta_{gt}(e, e^{'}) = 1)\).
-With \(\tilde{\theta}_{SD}(e, e^{'})\) we can calculate the average treatment effect for groups with at least \(e^{'}\) periods of post-treatment data as \(\theta_{SD}(e^{'}) = \frac{1}{\mathcal{T} - e^{'}} \sum_{e = 1}^{\mathcal{T} - e^{'}} \tilde{\theta}_{SD}(e, e^{'})\).
+4. Aggregating ATT(g,t) in the case where the timing of treatment matters, and where there are dynamic treatment effects (probably the most likely reality in real world scenarios).
+Here CS (2018) considers dynamic treatment effects only for ee and for groups with at least e periods of post-treatment data, which removes the impact of selective treatment timing by keeping the same set of groups across all values of e.
+There is a tradeoff here between the amount of groups you have in your final estimation sample (larger with smaller values of e) and the length of the exposure that you can estimate (smaller with smaller values of e).
+Let δgt(e,e)=1{tg+1=e}1{Tg+1e}1{ee}.
+Thus δgt(e,e) is equal to one in the period where group g has been treated for exactly e periods, if group g has at least e post-treatment periods available, and if the length of exposure e is less than the post-treatment period requirement e.
+The average treatment effect for groups in δgt(e,e) is given by θ~SD(e,e)=g=2Tt=2Tδgt(e,e)ATT(g,t)P(G=g|δgt(e,e)=1).
+With θ~SD(e,e) we can calculate the average treatment effect for groups with at least e periods of post-treatment data as θSD(e)=1Tee=1Teθ~SD(e,e).

 Abraham and Sun (2019)

 This paper is tightly linked with the Callaway and Sant’Anna paper, but focuses exclusively on the event-study context, where you include leads and lags of the treatment variable instead of a single binary indicator variable.
 The authors confirm that in the event study context, where the timing of treatment varies across units, lead/lag regressions can produce causally uninterpretable results because they assign non-convex weights to cohort-specific treatment effects.
-Their proposed method estimates the dynamic effect for each cohort (equivalent to group \(G_g\) from CS (2018)), and then calculates the average of cohort-specific estimates.
+Their proposed method estimates the dynamic effect for each cohort (equivalent to group Gg from CS (2018)), and then calculates the average of cohort-specific estimates.

 In the event study context, the TWFE regression with leads and lags of treatments takes the form of:

-where \(D_{it}^l\) is an indicator for being \(l\) time periods relative to \(i\)’s initial treatment (treatment is \(l\) = 0), and \(\alpha_i\) and \(\alpha_t\) are unit and time fixed effects, as before.
-AS (2019) focus on the “cohort-specific average treatment effects on the treated” \(l\) periods from initial treatment.
-This is denoted \(CATT_{el} = E\left[Y_{i, e + l}^e - Y_{i, e + l}^{\infty} | E_i = e \right]\) where \(E_i\) is the time period of initial treatment, and a cohort \(e\) is a set of units for which \(E_i = e\); \(Y_{it}^{\infty}\) is the counterfactual outcome of unit \(i\) if it never received treatment.
+where Ditl is an indicator for being l time periods relative to i’s initial treatment (treatment is l = 0), and αi and αt are unit and time fixed effects, as before.
+AS (2019) focus on the “cohort-specific average treatment effects on the treated” l periods from initial treatment.
+This is denoted CATTel=E[Yi,e+leYi,e+l|Ei=e] where Ei is the time period of initial treatment, and a cohort e is a set of units for which Ei=e; Yit is the counterfactual outcome of unit i if it never received treatment.

-The key theoretical result in this paper is that, even when doing an event-study estimation technique rather than a single binary indicator variable, the coefficients on the TWFE lead/lag indicators could be biased, because the weights assigned to the different \(CATT\)s are hard to interpret and need not be positive without assuming treatment effect homogeneity.
-Specifically, the FE estimands for \(l\) periods relative to treatment can be written as non-convex averages of not only \(CATT_{e, l}\) from that period, but also \(CATT_{e, l^{'}}\) from other periods.
-This is similar to the result in \(GB (2019)\) that \(\Delta ATT \neq 0\) with dynamic treatment effects, although (I believe) the event study framework does solve some of the odd variance-weighted issues brought up by GB (2019) in the binary indicator context.
+The key theoretical result in this paper is that, even when doing an event-study estimation technique rather than a single binary indicator variable, the coefficients on the TWFE lead/lag indicators could be biased, because the weights assigned to the different CATTs are hard to interpret and need not be positive without assuming treatment effect homogeneity.
+Specifically, the FE estimands for l periods relative to treatment can be written as non-convex averages of not only CATTe,l from that period, but also CATTe,l from other periods.
+This is similar to the result in GB(2019) that ΔATT0 with dynamic treatment effects, although (I believe) the event study framework does solve some of the odd variance-weighted issues brought up by GB (2019) in the binary indicator context.

-The proposed alternative estimation technique in AS (2019) is to use an interacted specification that is saturated in relative time indicators \(D_{it}^l\) and cohort indicators \(1\{E_i = e\}\) to estimate each \(CATT_{el}\), which they call an “interaction-weighted” (IW) estimator.
-The DiD under the IW estimator is equivalent to the difference between the average change in outcomes for cohort \(e\), which is exactly \(l\) periods relative to treatment, and the average change for cohorts that have not been treated by \(t = e + l\) and is estimated simply by \[Y_{it} = \alpha_i + \alpha_t + \sum_e \sum_{l \neq -1} \delta_{el}(1\{E_i = e\} \cdot D_{it}^l) + \epsilon_{it}\] Finally, you can re-create the standard event-study plots by taking the weighted average over cohorts \(e\) for time period \(l\), with the weights equal to the share of each cohort in the relevant periods.
+The proposed alternative estimation technique in AS (2019) is to use an interacted specification that is saturated in relative time indicators Ditl and cohort indicators 1{Ei=e} to estimate each CATTel, which they call an “interaction-weighted” (IW) estimator.
+The DiD under the IW estimator is equivalent to the difference between the average change in outcomes for cohort e, which is exactly l periods relative to treatment, and the average change for cohorts that have not been treated by t=e+l and is estimated simply by Yit=αi+αt+el1δel(1{Ei=e}Ditl)+ϵit Finally, you can re-create the standard event-study plots by taking the weighted average over cohorts e for time period l, with the weights equal to the share of each cohort in the relevant periods.

 Imai and Kim (2019)